fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 RabbitMQ is used to pass jobs to the validator, and requires Erlang to be installed before RabbitMQ.

 1. Install Erlang based on the [download instructions](https://www.erlang.org/downloads)
 2. Choose an installation guide based on your OS for [RabbitMQ](https://www.rabbitmq.com/download.html).
 Be sure to install Erlang before installing RabbitMQ.
-The default user and password is "guest"/"guest", be sure to update the config.yml file if you change this.
+The default user and password is "guest"/"guest", if you change these you'll need to keep that information to be placed in the config file later in the process.

 ### Clone Broker Backend Code Repository